Launch your Career

 Reach out to the right companies

-You’ll likely face the challenging question of “Why you?” in your emails, cover letters, and interviews.
+You’ll likely face the challenging “Why you?” question in your emails, cover letters, and interviews.
 The answer typically starts with “Why them?”
 Research the company and determine why you’re interested in joining their team.
-If you’re unsure about your career path or how your studies align, consider compiling a list of questions to pose to an academic advisor.
+If you’re unsure about your career path or how your studies align, consider compiling a list of questions to ask an academic advisor.

 Be their biggest fan

 Flattery won’t get you everywhere, but companies love believers.
-If you believe in the work they’re doing, everything will be easier, from applying to committing to a schedule.
+Everything will be easier if you believe in your work, from applying to committing to a schedule.
 Not only that, but you can renew their enthusiasm for their work, which is huge.
-If they need someone to pick up a few jobs, that means the people there are probably overworked and on the way to burning out.
+If they need someone to pick up a few jobs, the people there are probably overworked and on the way to burning out.
 You can help fix both.

 Be persistent

 Don’t look desperate; that’s not attractive in any situation, career or otherwise.
 Look and be eager to get started — and make that known to the right people.
-Again, these people are busy, which means you aren’t their highest priority and you might slip their minds.
-When you reach out to ask about an internship, make it easy for them to respond, be professional, and try different avenues (i.e., if your email feels flat, go into the office and put a face to your name).
+Again, these people are busy, so you aren’t their highest priority, and you might slip their minds.
+When you ask about an internship, make it easy for them to respond, be professional, and try different avenues (i.e., if your email feels flat, go into the office and put a face to your name).
 If the company uses Facebook, X, or any other social media outlet, engage them there, and keep it positive.
 Don’t be in contact much more than once a week, but don’t stop until they give you a firm answer.

 301 Smart Answers to Tough Interview Questions